UK Election Analysis - The Battle for the UK Begins

 Instead, the Conservatives ideologically occupied the Labor Party area – plunging the opposition party into a crisis in which even the most loyal and confident people of their president’s competence and the path they chose were no longer and individual factions began to take.
 We fight each other again.
 Work just doesn’t know where it’s going at the moment.

-The use of the “headquarters” of the veto against the independence referendum would not be effective.
+The use of the “headquarters” of the veto against the independence referendum would be of no use.

 However, Johnson threatens of a new challenge even in the “Far North”.
 After all, supporters of the new independence referendum prevailed in the Scottish Parliament elections.
 This referendum is unlikely to happen for a year or two.
 But it is now clear to Johnson that he will get there.